HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ClearStaleFavorites.md

-# How to clear stale Favorites from the Portal Dashboard
+# How to clear stale favorites from the portal dashboard

 ## Applies to